 Here is the type of location we look for, as you can see the weekly family income in this suburb is growing faster than the state average.

-This demographic will continue to get emotional, pay too much for property and overcapitalise on renovations and rebuilds, all forcing up property prices.
+This demographic will continue to get emotional, pay too much for a property, and overcapitalise on renovations and rebuilds, all forcing up property prices.

 They will do this because they have multiple, increasing incomes.

-This type of Demographic also has a secondary affect – insurance.
+This type of Demographic also has a secondary effect - insurance.

 The 10% more affluent demographic can ride these events out.

 As I pointed out they have higher rates of savings and buffers in place for these times.

 The 90% cannot, they are often forced to sell up or move out in times of major events, and even when interest rates increase, they struggle to keep up.

 As a result, these markets are highly volatile and I would avoid putting my capital there.